 - Let's assume you are a main contractor who has executed a $400,000.00 subcontract with a heavy equipment operator.

 - During the course of the project, you plan to make progress payments to the subcontractor.
-As such, you want to deduct 10% of the amount due on each payment application until 5% of the original commitment value ($20, 000.00) is held back.
+Per your agreement, let's assume you have an industry-standard contract that obliges you to deduct 10% of the amount due on each subcontractor payment application until 5% ($20,000.00) of the original subcontract's value ($400,000.00) is held back.